Judging Criteria

 Title Classes

 In Title Classes ferrets are judged most heavily on their body structure, conformation, muscle tone, temperament, maintenance (how well the owner takes care of the ferret), and, to a lesser degree, their color.
-Title Classes are made up of three “rings” – meaning every ferret entered in a Title Class is judged separately by three different judges and has the chance to win up to three trophies and three ribbons, one from each judge.
-The ferret that averages the best ribbon placement from the three rings is dubbed the “Best of” each Title Class.

 Specialty Classes